uselessscat/fastapi-migrations/README.md

 # Fastapi Migrations

-**Notice: This can not be ready-for-production library.
-Breaking changes may be introduced.**

 This library provides a small wrapper for alembic.

+### Notice

+**Under inital development.
+This can not be ready-for-production library.**

+This can means:

+- Breaking changes may be introduced
+- Poor documentation and changeslogs
+- Not totally tested
+- Be forced to navigate through the source code to find out how it works

+Wait to a version > 0.1.0 for usage in production environments.

 ## Installation